screenshotmachine/screenshotmachine-java/README.md

     Map<String, String> options = new HashMap<String, String>();
     // mandatory parameter
     options.put("url", "https://www.google.com");
-    // all next parameters are optional, see our webtite screenshot API guide for more details options.put("dimension", "1366x768"); // or "1366xfull" for full length screenshot options.put("device", "desktop");
+    // all next parameters are optional, see our website screenshot API guide for more details options.put("dimension", "1366x768"); // or "1366xfull" for full length screenshot options.put("device", "desktop");
     options.put("format", "png");
     options.put("cacheLimit", "0");
     options.put("delay", "200");
     options.put("zoom", "100");

     String apiUrl = sm.generateScreenshotApiUrl(options);
     // put link to your html code System.out.println(apiUrl);
 ```
 Generated ```apiUrl```  link can be placed in ```<img>``` tag or used in your business logic later.